bockp/Edge-Detection-project/Article.md

 ## Sobel

-The Sobel Operator, introduced in a presentation at the Standford A.I Project in 1968 by Irwin Sobel[1],
+The Sobel Operator, introduced in a presentation at the Standford A.I Project in 1968 by Irwin Sobel[1], is the default algorithm implemented in ImageJ for the Find Edges function, and is considered one of the simplest functional Edge Detection algorithms out there.

 ## Canny